Oneo64/The-Mirk-of-Agmundr/Characters/Hlokkny.md

 # Hlǫkkný
 Hlǫkkný is the vǫlva of Hrafnhamarr.
-She is depicted as an old woman dressed in dark brown robes, holding a staff adorned with animal skulls.
+She is an elderly woman dressed in dark brown robes, holding a staff adorned with animal skulls.

+## Scrying powers
+Hlǫkkný has the powers of foretelling and visions, as she predicted Agmundr's awakening and the curse on the goblet.